amirixhiu-dev/NovaTunnel-Releases/README.md

 Some NovaTunnel releases may include a **SHA-256 checksum**.

-A checksum lets you verify that the downloaded file has not been modified or corrupted.
+SHA-256 can be used to verify that the downloaded file matches the file published with the release.

-### Windows
+### Windows — PowerShell

 ```powershell
 Get-FileHash .\NovaTunnel.apk -Algorithm SHA256
 ```

-or:
+### Windows — Command Prompt

 ```cmd
 certutil -hashfile NovaTunnel.apk SHA256